unibe-cns/pal_microcircuits_genn/README.md

 #### Config files

-- All config files are saved in `examples/experiment_configs/` as yaml files
+- Config files are located in `examples/experiment_configs/` as yaml files
 - To create a new one copy an existing yaml file and adapt the content
 - To generate a set of config files for a sweep over seeds use the `generate_sweep_cfg_files.py`.